 - Extra Eyes: Most of the Venomari have four eyes, with the exception of Lasha, who appears to have lost a few.

 The Great Devourer

-Attack Its Weak Point: Has one on the top of its head.
-Garmadon kills it by diving off the top of a building with all four Golden Weapons and attacking this weak point.
+- Attack Its Weak Point: Has one on the top of her head.
+Garmadon kills her by diving off the top of a building with all four Golden Weapons and attacking this weak point.